gnunn1/homelab-automation/README.md

 upsnap_admin_password: xxx@xxx.xxx
 ```

-Note that upsnap cannot be configured programatically, currently the role uploads a backup file
+Note that upsnap cannot be configured programmatically, currently the role uploads a backup file
 I have which can then be restored.
 Note that this backup is not stored in git.

 To configure the infra_server, run: